 Under or Over Estimation of Salvage Value

-The higher the scrap value of an asset, the less is the depreciation.
-And, this leads to higher profits.
+The higher the scrap value of an asset, the less the depreciation.
+And this leads to higher profits.
 Thus, it becomes very important to assess the salvage value correctly.
 A wrong estimation might lead to various issues such as:

-- Wrong estimation may result in wrong depreciation expense.
-This is turn could overestimate or underestimate the net income.
+- The wrong estimation may result in the wrong depreciation expense.
+This, in turn, could overestimate or underestimate the net income.

-- It may lead to undervaluation or overvaluation of the equity (retained earnings) of the company in the balance sheet.
+- It may lead to undervaluation or overvaluation of the equity (retained earnings) of the company on the balance sheet.

-- Total fixed assets balance may also give an inaccurate picture in the balance sheet.
+- The total fixed assets balance may also give an inaccurate picture on the balance sheet.

-- Value of loan collateral and debt-to-equity ratio would also be inaccurate.
+- The value of loan collateral and debt-to-equity ratio would also be inaccurate.
 This may make it difficult for the company to secure a loan.